 (1) Mr. Thomas S. Caldwell is an employee of Urbana and the Investment Manager.
-In respect of the financial years 2018, 2017 and 2016, Mr. Caldwell received directly from the Investment Manager \$283,196, \$566,669 and \$466,382, respectively.
-These amounts represent 15% of the annual management fee paid by Urbana to the Investment Manager in 2016 and 2017, and 7% of the annual management fee paid by Urbana to the Investment Manager in 2018.
-Mr. Caldwell received this compensation for managing Urbana's investment portfolio with the Investment Manager pursuant to the PM Agreement (see heading "INVESTMENT MANAGER AND INVESTMENT MANAGEMENT AGREEMENT" below).
+In respect of the financial years 2019, 2018 and 2017, Mr. Caldwell received directly from the Investment Manager \$Nil, \$283,196 and \$566,669, respectively.
+These amounts represent 7% of the annual management fee paid by Urbana to the Investment Manager in 2018 and 15% of the annual management fee paid by Urbana to the Investment Manager in 2017.
+Mr. Caldwell received this compensation for managing Urbana's investment portfolio with the Investment Manager pursuant to the FMPM Agreement (as defined and further described under the heading "INVESTMENT MANAGER AND INVESTMENT MANAGEMENT" below).
 All such compensation was attributable to portfolio management services indirectly provided to Urbana by Mr. Caldwell.
 All other activities performed by Mr. Caldwell in his capacity as CEO and director of Urbana in the stated years were not compensated.
 Remuneration received by Mr. Caldwell from the Investment Manager was not in respect of his role as CEO of Urbana.
 Mr. Caldwell received no compensation directly from the Corporation or from the Investment Manager for his services as CEO or director of the Corporation in the stated years.

-(2) Ms. Stinson was appointed CFO of the Corporation effective November 11, 2016.
-In 2018, 2017 and 2016, pursuant to the Admin Agreement, Ms. Stinson was paid \$140,000, \$140,000 and \$37,000, respectively, by Caldwell Securities Ltd. for her services to the Corporation.
-All compensation received by Ms. Stinson from Caldwell Securities Ltd. is attributable to CFO services performed for Urbana.
+(2) Ms. Stinson became the CFO of the Corporation effective November 11, 2016.
+In 2019 (January 1 to February 28), 2018 and 2017, pursuant to the Admin Agreement, Ms. Stinson was paid \$23,333, \$140,000 and \$140,000, respectively, by CSL for her services to the Corporation.
+All compensation received by Ms. Stinson from CSL is attributable to CFO services performed for Urbana.
+In 2019 (March 1 to December 31), Ms. Stinson was paid \$117,500 directly by the Corporation.
 In 2017, Urbana paid Ms. Stinson a bonus of \$10,000.
+Effective March 1, 2019, Urbana's chief financial officer became an employee of Urbana and CSL no longer provides chief financial officer services to Urbana.

-The following table shows the compensation made to the directors of Urbana for their services as directors of Urbana in the financial year ended December 31, 2018, except for Mr. Thomas S. Caldwell whose compensation for service as a director, being nil, is fully reflected in the Summary Compensation Table on page 5 above.
+The following table shows the compensation made to the directors of Urbana for their services as directors of Urbana in the financial year ended December 31, 2019, except for Mr. Thomas S. Caldwell whose compensation for service as a director, being \$Nil, is fully reflected in the Summary Compensation Table on page 5 above.